 11. Dynamic Pricing

-Finally, for most CROs and CMOs, setting prices is always a daunting task, and has historically been determined using algorithms that take into account a variety of market factors: competitors’ prices, cost of production, demand, and so on.
+Finally, for most CROs and CMOs, setting prices is always a daunting task.
+It has historically been determined using algorithms that take into account a variety of market factors: competitors’ prices, cost of production, demand, and so on.
 Businesses want their products to sell and look for the highest yield possible.

 AI Marketing Trends For 2020 and Beyond